mghaight/replua.nvim/README.md

 - Evaluate the current line, surrounding block, or the whole buffer.
 - Captures both returned values and `print()` output, appending results as Lua comments.
+- Re-running the same code replaces the previous output block, keeping the scratch buffer tidy.
 - Keeps the cursor at a fresh spot for continued editing, just like pressing `C-j` in Emacs.
 - Provides commands for opening the buffer, evaluating everything, and